 For a quick reference, follow these steps in an emergency:

 - Yell, “Man Overboard on Starboard/Portside!” and Sound the Horn Three Times – Immediately assign one of the crewmembers to maintain visual contact with the victim and point at them during the entire emergency.
-They should never take their eyes off of the man overboard for any reason.
+They should never take their eyes off of the man overboard for any reason during the procedure.
 If you are unsure of the victim’s location, turn off all props on the boat to avoid potential danger until their position is known.
 The horn will alert any crew members unaware of the emergency.

 - Activate the “MOB” GPS, and Throw “MOB” Rescue Gear to the Victim – The GPS will mark the MOB position for reference.
 Throw your boat’s rescue buoy as close to the victim as possible.
 You can also throw other inflatables to assist, but your best option is the rescue buoy.

 - If Available, Throw an LED Light and Smoke Flare to Mark Their Position – Throw the flare as close to the buoy as possible.
 The flare will serve as a location reference while the captain maneuvers the boat for rescue.

 - Begin to Maneuver the Vessel Back Toward the Victim and Prepare a Throwing Line – Approach the Victim Upwind.
 The throwing line will assist in pulling the victim to the boat.

 - Issue a Mayday and DSC Call If: